wofsauge/IsaacDocs/docs/Isaac.md

 Spawner refers to an entity object (can be `:::lua nil`) Type refers to the found entity's type (Can be `:::lua EntityType.ENTITY_NULL`) Variant and Subtype refer to the found entitys Variant and Subtype (Can be `:::lua -1`)

+???+ bug "Bugs"
+    This function is broken as of now and can return values from other segments of game's memory

 ___
 ### Debug·String () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }